 Preparation Methods of HEDP

 The glacial acetic acid reacts with phosphorus trichloride.
 Then to concentrate the acylation products and phosphorus trichloride hydrolysis products.
 Add the measured water and glacial acetic acid into the reactor and stir evenly.
 Add phosphorus trichloride during the cooling period.
 The reaction temperature should be controlled between 40 °C to 80 °C. Hydrogen chloride gas, the by-product of the reaction is condensed and fed into the absorber to recover hydrochloric acid.

 Excessive acetyl chloride and acetic acid are condensed and returned to the reactor.
 After the phosphorus trichloride to join, the temperature rises to 100 ~ 130 °C. The time is 4 hours to 5 hours.
 After the reaction, water vapor hydrolysis was introduced.
 The residual acetic acid and low boiling point substance are distilled.
 And then get the product.

 Through the nucleophilic addition of diethylenetriamine and formaldehyde.
 The product was esterified and neutralized with the hydrolyzed product of trichloride.
 And then get the product.

 The third Method

 Phosphorus trichloride is mixed with glacial acetic acid.
-To heat and distil them, and get acetyl chloride.
+To heat and distill them, and get acetyl chloride.
 And then to react that with the phosphoric acid.
 The products sold in the market is a viscous liquid diluted to 50% of water.
 Each ton of products consumes 931 kilograms of phosphorus trichloride (95%) and 591 kilograms of glacial acetic acid.